How to improve your credit score

-Whether you have no, or very little history of borrowing, a low score, or simply want access to better rates, there are plenty of things you can do when it comes to building a better credit score.
-Here’s a detailed breakdown of some steps you can take to improve your credit rating:
+Whether you have very little history of borrowing, a low score, or simply want access to better rates, there are plenty of things you can do to build a better credit score.

 1. Make sure your credit record is correct

-The first thing you should do is to check your credit report and make sure it doesn’t contain any errors.
-Though it’s rare, mistakes sometimes happen and they can scupper your chances of a successful credit application.
-If there are late payments listed, check they’re correct and question any you think are wrong with the lender who’s reported them.
-You can learn more about how to check your credit score here.
+The first thing you should do is to check your credit report and make sure there aren’t any errors.
+Though it’s rare, mistakes sometimes happen, and they can scupper your chances of a successful credit application.
+If there are late payments listed, check they’re correct, and question any you think are wrong with the lender who’s reported them.

 2. Register to vote

-A better credit rating is just a few steps away when you sign up to the electoral roll.
-It’s one of the simplest things you can do when it comes to improving your credit score.
+A better credit score is just a few steps away when you sign up to the electoral register (you might also know this as the electoral roll or voters’ roll).
 Online registration is open all year round, with just a few straightforward questions to answer.
-As well as boosting your score, there’s the added bonus that it can help providers check your address and ID without delay.
+As well as boosting your score, there’s the added bonus of helping providers check your address and ID quickly.
 It’s a win-win.

 3. Double check your personal details